-And not “they” just as organizations, but each and every employee within.
+And not “them” just as organizations, but each and every employee within them.

 The employee is typically the “weakest link” in the cybersecurity chain.
-Hence, it is vital to build an exhaustive security consciousness on them, adopting cybersecurity as part of the company’s corporate culture.
-In this sense, the survey reflects that one of the biggest fears companies have is that exactly: employees’ lack of awareness and understanding of the damage cyber threats may produce to business.
+Hence, it is vital to build an exhaustive security consciousness amongst them by adopting cybersecurity as part of the company’s corporate culture.
+In this sense, the survey reflects that one of the biggest fears companies have is exactly that: employees’ lack of awareness and understanding of the damage cyber threats could cause to businesses.

 Reacting to the attacks

-Secondly, as mentioned before, employees’ understanding of the importance of cybersecurity is key for the prevention.
+Secondly, as mentioned before, employees’ understanding of the importance of cybersecurity is the key to its prevention.
 Furthermore, they are also the first line of defense towards malicious acts that might be committed against the organization.
-Consequently, companies must plan and regularly perform education and evangelization about the topic.
+Consequently, companies must plan and regularly perform educational guidance and sermonize about the topic.

-These SOC are in charge of defining security policies, providing prevention tools and education to their employees, and preparing defense and contention plans in the event of cyber attacks.
+These SOC are in charge of defining security policies, providing prevention tools, educating their employees, and preparing defense and contention plans in the event of any cyber attacks.
 Moreover, the SOC should have a prominent place within the organization, having direct contact with the board, to whom it should report periodically.

-The survey shows that half of the respondents do not yet have any department similar to an SOC.
+The survey shows that half of the respondents do not yet have any department similar to a SOC.
 Fortunately, it also highlights that this figure has notoriously improved compared to previous years.

-Comparing the results of this year’s survey to previous years’, we can extract that organizations understanding the real risks of cyber attacks take their cybersecurity protection, education and defense very seriously.
-Additionally, although numbers show some improvement, most companies still have a lot of work to do to be prepared for existing and coming security threats that they will, eventually, face for sure.
+Comparing the results of this year’s survey to previous years’, we can extract that organizations understanding the real risks of cyber attacks take their cybersecurity protection, education, and defense very seriously.
+Additionally, although numbers show some improvement, most companies still have a lot of work to do to be prepared for existing and forthcoming security threats that they will, eventually, have to face for sure.
 IoT is enlarging the potential attack surfaces that organizations expose to the outside world, so reinforcing their security is vital.
-Future of IoT will be security-focussed, or won’t be at all.
+The future of IoT will be security-focussed, or it will not be at all.